 If you feel you're at peak hotness the moments after you step out of the ocean in the summer, this look is for you!
-Be sure to follow @NuMeUSA on Insta for more style ideas or sign up for our newsletter at NuMehair.com for hair tips and exclusive offers.
-Tag us if you use our products and realize they're a [mane] game changer!
+Be sure to follow @NuMeHair on Insta for more style ideas or sign up for our newsletter at NuMehair.com for hair tips and exclusive offers.
+Tag us if you use our products that make your hair look wet and realize they're a [mane] game changer!

 Still thirsty for more hair inspos?
 Check it out here!

 While we now live in a world where everyone, everywhere has access to the latest trends, cuts, and styles, the frontrunners still tend to vary depending on who you ask, and where you’re asking.
 We explored a few destination cities in the US to discover the styles and haircuts currently trending on the heads that call these hot spots home.